OpenTechSchool/html-css-beginners/core/portfolio.md

         text-align: center;
     }

-We don't really need to style the footer but it is nice to give it some space to breathe with a margin-top: 50px.
+We don't really need to style the footer but it is nice to give it some space to breathe with a `margin-top: 50px`.
 Then we just set the alignament of the text in the p tag as center.
 That's all we need for the footer.